rainycow/heymax/README.md

 ## As part of Airflow DAG
 Evidence can also be hosted using GitHub Pages via GitHub Actions.
-To run the pipeline as a series of tasks from data transformation to refreshing the dashboard, check out the branch `feat/refresh-evidence`, spin up Airflow and triggers the dag on the UI.
+To run the pipeline as a series of tasks from data transformation to refreshing the dashboard, check out the branch `feat/refresh-evidence`, spin up Airflow and trigger the dag on the UI.

 ```bash
 git checkout feat/refresh-evidence